Curt Casali Player Props: Reds vs. Phillies

 Phillies Pitching Rankings (2022)

-- The Phillies allowed the fifth-fewest home runs in baseball (150 total, 0.9 per game).

-- Falter (0-1) pitches for the Phillies to make his third start of the season.
+- Strahm (1-0) pitches for the Phillies to make his third start of the season.

-- In his last time out on Saturday, the lefty tossed five innings against the Cincinnati Reds, giving up one earned run while surrendering four hits.
+- In his last time out on Monday, the lefty threw five scoreless innings against the Miami Marlins while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.